apeinot/java/report.md

 We want one case per type the input can be.

 #### 2. Is it possible to split up the code into smaller units to reduce complexity?
 Yes, the function is essentially a long chain of if statements.
 This chain can easily be split and reduce the complexity of parse() greatly.
-However there is also smarter ways to acquire the correct string.
+However there are also smarter ways to acquire the correct string.
 The complexity can possibly be reduced greatly with a HashMap.
 #### 3. If so, how would you go about this?
 The functions if-chain would be split and move into eight separate functions.
 These function would each implement a pair of the if statements, one for the object type, for example 'Boolean' and one the primitive type, 'boolean'.